Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Air Crash Investigation/README.md

 - Navigate to the `Terminal` and select the content of the thrown exception.

-- Open GitHub Copilot chat window and ask the following question:
+- Open GitHub Copilot Chat, click **+** to clear prompt, then ask the following question:

     #### Option 1
     If you want to provide more context to GitHub Copilot, you can use the `@terminal` agent.
 This directive will provide GitHub Copilot access to what the user has selected in the terminal.
 It can not be used in combination with `@workspace`.
 So it does not have additional context to generate the suggestion.
 To add more context to the suggestion you can use `#file:FlightsController.cs`.